projectriff/projectriff.io/_posts/2018-09-19-announcing-riff-0-1-3-on-Knative.md

 Flags:
-  -c, --channel string      the input channel of the subscription -h, --help                help for create
-  -n, --namespace string    the namespace of the subscription -r, --reply-to string     the optional output channel of the subscription -s, --subscriber string   the subscriber of the subscription
+  -c, --channel string      the input channel of the subscription -r, --reply-to string     the optional output channel of the subscription -s, --subscriber string   the subscriber of the subscription
 ```